MichaelCurrin/dev-cheatsheets/README.md

 This guide is not aimed at teaching fundamentals of a language or explaining things to beginners - it assumes context.
 It aims to be lean and easy to navigate with a focus on code over explanations for compactness, but sometimes it still explains how or why to use a snippet.

+There are plenty of tutorials and cheatsheets out there.
+This one is unique (for my at least) as it only contains topic and code that I have actually used before or plan to use, so it's a reference of what I know (or once knew).
+A cheatsheet made by someone is not personal to me and might have things I don't need or in a layout I don't like.

 <!--

 ## Ramblings